 - 2016: 6389 cases (1843 Germany, 1367 UK, 665 Netherlands)

-At the manufacturing level, consumer level products must reach 160 degrees Fahrenheit to eliminate E. coli.
+At the manufacturing level, consumer-level products must reach 160 °F (71°C) to eliminate E. coli.
 This method is an effective form of prevention because E. coli can’t survive at high temperatures.
 Many companies use pasteurization which reduces bacterial loads if done correctly.
-It is essential to have validated and verified pasteurization procedures for each commodity.
+It is essential to have validated and verified pasteurization procedures for your facility.

 The easiest way to prevent E. coli in products is by having good manufacturing practices, heating, washing hands, and testing.

-Testing to ensure the final product is free of E. coli is another way to gain confidence.
+Testing final product for E. coli is another way to gain confidence.

-Water Testing – Sampling for water is easily done and may be a requirement for your facility under the new FSMA regulations.
-Water testing is reported in Most Probable Number (MPN) to help you quantify your level of contamination if present.
-If you need water sample bottles, Safe Food Alliance can provide you with the sterile bottles to sample and will have results for you in 24 to 36 hours.
+Sampling for water is easily done and may be a requirement for you under the Food Safety Modernization Act (FSMA) regulations.
+FSMA compliant water testing requires you to quantify the contamination level.
+These results can be reported in Most Probable Number (MPN) or Colony Forming Units (CFU) to help you quantify the level of contamination.
+If you are interested in water testing, reach out to Safe Food Alliance and we can provide you with the appropriate sampling containers, sampling instructions, and answer any of your questions.

-Sending samples of your final product for testing– Safe Food Alliance utilizes industry-accepted methods for testing E. coli.
-Sending samples to one of labs gives you increased confidence that your final product may be free of E. coli.
+Safe Food Alliance utilizes industry-accepted methods for testing E. coli.
 Testing is completed with fast turnaround times so you can make accurate, science-based decisions.
-Samples sent for testing should be well homogenized and a good representative of the lot being tested.
-Sample sizes vary on crop so please make sure to contact us for recommendations.
+Product sent for testing should be well homogenized and be a good representation of the overall lot size.
+Be sure to follow your food safety program protocols; If you need help developing this for your food safety program, please contact us.

 Interested in Learning More